vincemann/spring-rapid/README.md

 # Overview
 Some abstractions I use for spring developement for stuff like crud,auth,acl - structured into maven modules.
+It's easiest to take a quick look at the demo projects with respective tests.

 Note:
 Inspired by [**spring-lemon**](https://github.com/naturalprogrammer/spring-lemon) which offers many good modules as well.
 Most lemon modules were copied, modified and integrated into this project.